KansasCityWomeninTechnology/LearningResources/glossary.md

 **Open Source** - A software philosophy that espouses the idea that code should be available to everyone to see and improve upon.
 In open source, the main requirement is that if you modify code someone else has published, you give credit to the originator and make your improvements available to them and everyone else.
 The Linux operating systems are built on the concept of open-source, versus Microsoft, which keeps its operating system code very proprietary.

 **Parsing** - Process of analyzing code.
-(We usually use it for the browser process of analyzing and interpreting code.)
+(We usually use this term for the browser process of analyzing and interpreting code.)

 **Plugin** - A tool, like a miniature program, that enhances your developer experience by making certain tasks easier.